Companies House change and dissolution alerts

 New charge registrations.
 Late accounts.
 Overdue confirmation statements.
 Insolvency proceedings.

-We surface these with context — not just that a charge was registered, but whether it's the company's first or fourth, and what that pattern typically means.
+We surface these with context: whether it's the company's first charge or fourth, and what that pattern typically means.

 Gazette dissolution alerts